eNMS-automation/eNMS/docs/source/automation/workflow_more_features.md

 - `Targets` gives several options for where to obtain device targets for the new run:

-      - Manually defined:  Use the targets manually defined below
+      - Manually defined:  Use the targets manually defined below.
-      - Restart run: Use the targets from the selected restart runtime
+      - Restart run: Use the targets from the selected restart runtime.
-      - Workflow:  Use the targets that are currently defined at workflow level
+      - Workflow:  Use the targets that are currently defined at workflow level.

-- `Devices`: for use with the `Manually defined` option above
+- `Devices`: for use with the `Manually defined` option above.
-- `Pools`: for use with the `Manually defined` option above
+- `Pools`: for use with the `Manually defined` option above.

 !!! note